Simley High School

 Simley High School is a public high school in Inver Grove Heights, Minnesota, United States.
 The school opened in 1960 with a graduating class of 19 students.
-The school, in 2022, has approximately 1,200 students enrolled in grades 9–12.
-Gerald Sakala is the principal.
+In 2025, the school had approximately 1,100 students enrolled in grades 9–12.
+Carrie Gillund joined Simley High School as the Principal during the 2024 to 2025 school year.

-The school is a member of Independent School District 199 (Inver Grove Heights Schools), the Minnesota State High School League (MSHSL) and the Metro East Conference.
-For the last five years, Simley High School has been recognized by the Washington Post as one of the Nation's Best High Schools.
+Simley is a member of Independent School District 199 (Inver Grove Heights Schools), the Minnesota State High School League (MSHSL) and the Metro East Conference.

 Simley High School was named for I.T.
 Simley, the retired superintendent of schools from South St. Paul, Minnesota, who was a consultant to Inver Grove Heights during the district’s transition years.
-The school year is divided into three trimesters that are each twelve weeks long.
-To be eligible for graduation from Simley High School, a student must earn 66 trimester credits in grades 9–12.
+The school year is divided into four periods (quarters) which are approximately twelve weeks long.